 You are not entitled to a deduction if you were living with the recipient at the time the payments were made.
 If you are covered by the measures under which child support is non-taxable for the recipient and non-deductible for the payer, see “Tax treatment of child support” below and complete Work Chart 225.

 If you paid support for the benefit of more than one person, write the name and social insurance number of the other beneficiary or beneficiaries on a separate sheet and enclose it with your return.

 In general, child support paid under a written agreement entered into or a judgment rendered after April 30, 1997, cannot be deducted by the person who made the payments and does not have to be included in the income of the person who received them.

 For more information, see guide IN-128-V, The Tax Effects of Separation and Divorce.

 If the support payments you made to us in 2020 are deductible, enter the total amount of the payments on line 225.
 However, if the amount you paid as support is non-deductible, complete Work Chart 225.
 See Support-payment arrears below if any portion of the payments you made constitutes arrears.

-On line 2 of Work Chart 225, enter the amount of non-deductible support that you were required to pay for 1997 through 2018, but had not paid by December 31, 2018.
-If you completed Work Chart 225 for 2018 and the amount on line 5 was negative, that is the amount that you must enter on line 2 of Work Chart 225 for 2019.
+On line 2 of Work Chart 225, enter the amount of non-deductible support that you were required to pay for 1997 through 2019, but had not paid by December 31, 2019.
+If you completed Work Chart 225 for 2019 and the amount on line 5 was negative, enter that amount on line 2 of Work Chart 225 for 2020.